chngzhiquan/DS5105-Project/README.md

 ## 📘 Project Overview

-**TA Checker** is an AI-powered tool designed to help tenants and legal professionals **analyze tenancy agreements efficiently.** It:
+**LeaseOwl** is an AI-powered tool designed to help tenants and legal professionals **analyze tenancy agreements efficiently.** It can:
-Extracts, compares, and evaluates clauses against an ideal template Flags ambiguous, missing, or unfair clauses
+- Extracts, compares, and evaluates clauses against an ideal template
+- Flags ambiguous, missing, or unfair clauses
-Provides context-aware Q&A via an AI chatbot
+- Provides context-aware Q&A via an AI chatbot
-Generates professional summary reports
+- Generates professional summary reports
-Goal: Help users understand contracts and make confident decisions in **minutes instead of hours.**
+- Help users understand contracts and make confident decisions in **minutes instead of hours.**

 ---